OpenCode + RemoteAgent.CHAT: open-source AI coding, controlled from anywhere.

 - –You want a full interactive terminal session with back-and-forth conversation.

-- –You have a single project and no need for a dashboard or team access.
+- –You have a single project and no need for a dashboard.

 - –You prefer a terminal-based workflow over a chat interface.